j-devel/django-slack-events-api/README.rst

 .. _Flask framework: https://github.com/pallets/flask

-This is intended to be minimal (devoid of extra model, template, and module-dependency stuffs) focusing only on `Slack Events`_ handling.
+This is intended to be minimal (devoid of extra model, template, and module-dependency stuff) focusing only on `Slack Events`_ handling.
 However, all the features and examples useful for Slack bot creation (such as utilizing the `python-slackclient`_) found in the original Flask version are retained and functional.
 After working through the demo section, you'll find it easy to